OlegBaskov/language-tools/README.md

 nano guten-1-split-parse.sh
 ./guten-1-split-parse.sh
 ```
-This script opens the parse file on the CogServer, then runs `split-parse-one-book.sh` for each book, which, in turn, calls the `parse-one.pl` script to send each sentence to the CogServer for parsing.
+This script opens the parse file on the CogServer, then runs `split-parse-one-book.sh` for each book.
+The script `split-parse-one-book.sh`, in turn, calls the `parse-one.pl` script on the sentence-split book to send each sentence to the CogServer for parsing.

 After the script completes, the parse output file will contain output like:
 ```